Anthony Anderson to Host the 2018 NBA Awards on TNT

 Anderson succeeds Drake, who hosted the inaugural event last year.

 The second annual NBA Awards, presented by Kia, will feature current and former NBA players.
-Additionally, the Sports Emmy Award-winning Inside the NBA studio team of Charles Barkley, Ernie Johnson, Shaquille O'Neal and Kenny Smith will be integrated throughout the ceremony.
+The Sports Emmy Award-winning Inside the NBA studio team of Charles Barkley, Ernie Johnson, Shaquille O'Neal and Kenny Smith will also be integrated throughout the ceremony.

 Additional details, including performers and presenters, will be announced at a later date.